bihealth/bih-cluster/bih-cluster/docs/overview/job-scheduler.md

     Otherwise, they should let Slurm decide about the optimal execution.

 !!! todo "MPI Partition"
-    We recently introduced an `mpi` partition that allows you to allocte more than one node.
+    We recently introduced an `mpi` partition that allows you to allocate more than one node.
     We will update this soon.

 ## Partitions